-- A Plus model (when compared to the smaller, same generation handset).
+- A Plus or Max model (when compared to the smaller, same-generation handset).

-- High capacity - expect to get more for a 256GB model, less if you only have 16GB on offer.
+- High capacity - expect to get more for a 256GB or higher model, less if you only have 16GB on offer.

 - An undamaged handset.

-- An iPhone that's had its battery replaced (it's possible you iPhone's battery needs replacing.
-Apple is offering to replace batteries in iPhone models from iPhone 6 onwards for just £25/$29 right now - more information about iPhone battery replacement here).
+- An iPhone that's had its battery replaced.
+(It's possible your iPhone's battery needs replacing.
+Apple is offering to replace batteries in iPhone models from iPhone 6 onwards for just £25/$29 right now - more information about iPhone battery replacement here.)

-Generally speaking a smartphone that's a decade old wouldn't be worth selling, but the original iPhone has a nostalgia factor that can't be equalled by later models.
+Generally speaking a smartphone that's a decade old wouldn't be worth selling, but the original iPhone has a nostalgia factor that can't be matched by later models.

 If you're looking to offload the original iPhone, however, you probably won't be too pleased with Apple's valuation.
-Apple says the original iPhone has "no resale value", although you might find a collector who's interested in the aging handset or it's slightly newer cousins the iPhone 3G and iPhone 3Gs.
+Apple says the original iPhone has "no resale value".

-Your best chance of finding a collector like that is eBay.
+Your best bet is to look for a finding a collector on eBay.
 In fact, if it's completely sealed in its original packaging it's possible you could get enough to pay for a brand-new iPhone - they're sometimes seen on eBay for more than £1,000.
 That's pretty optimistic, though, and a more realistic expectation might be £20 to £100.
 And don't forget that you'll need to pay eBay and PayPal fees on top of postage if you sell through the online auction site.

-It's worth investigating Gumtree to avoid such charges, though you won't get the support you get from eBay and PayPal if you use that service.
+It's worth investigating Gumtree to avoid such charges, although you won't get the support you get from eBay and PayPal if you use that service.

 You may also be able to sell on eBay, but don't expect much more than £30 - and that's for an unlocked model.
 Note that by the time you've paid postage and eBay's fee you might be better off with CEX or Envirofone.